hotkit/fost-dev/README.markdown

 The platform that you are running the tests on.
 For Ubuntu you should find that the correct platform is chosen for you, but if you get an import error you may be using a version that the `dev` system doesn't know about.

-For Windows use `windows` and for Mac use `snowleopard`.
+For 32 bit Windows the `windows` option should also be selected for you.
+For Mac use `snowleopard`.

 ## Actions ##

-* clone -- Pull all libraries from GitHub and make sure that the right versions of the sub-modules are in use.
+* `clone` -- Pull all libraries from GitHub and make sure that the right versions of the sub-modules are in use.
 If a library is already present then it just makes sure that the sub-module is checked out at the correct revision.
-* push -- Push all projects back up to GitHub.
+* `push` -- Push all projects back up to GitHub.
 If no libraries are included then it just pushes the `fost-dev` code.
 It assumes that all of the project checkouts are on a tracked branch.
-* stable -- Merge the develop branches into master.
+* `stable` -- Merge the develop branches into master.
 Follow with `push` to send to GitHub.
-* test -- Build the projects and run all of their tests.
+* `test` -- Build the projects and run all of their tests.

 ## Examples ##

 Get latest code and run all builds and tests on Ubuntu Saucy

-    ./dev fost saucy clone test
+    ./dev fost clone test

 Push the current versions of all checked out libraries to GitHub.